Usserey History, Family Crest & Coats of Arms

 Early Notables of the Usserey family (pre 1700)

-in 1640, supporter of the Royalist side in the English...
-Another 66 words (5 lines of text) are included under the topic Early Usserey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Usserey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Usserey family to Ireland

 Some of the Usserey family moved to Ireland, but this topic is not covered in this excerpt.